jonheller1/inserter/README.md

 (EXPERIMENTAL - DO NOT USE YET)

-Create Oracle INSERT scripts that are fast and readable.
+Create Oracle INSERT scripts that are fast and human readable.

-For most data loads, it's better to use data pump or your IDE's export tool; data pump works best for quickly loading large or complex data, and your IDE works best for creating quick and dirty INSERT scripts.
+For most data loads, it's better to use data pump or your IDE's export tool; data pump works best for quickly loading large or complex data, and your IDE works best for creating quick INSERT scripts.

 But datapump requires server access, and creates binary files not suitable for version control.
-Existing IDEs produce human-readable scripts, but they're ugly and painfully slow.
+IDEs produce simple text file scripts, but they're ugly and painfully slow.

 Inserter aims for the sweet spot - nicey-formatted INSERT scripts that run 10 times faster than naive implementations.